rizvn/FieldMapper/README.md

 ## @Column
 By default FieldMapper will look for the key that matches the instance variable name in the map.
-You can override this behavior by specifying the database column name manually `@Column('FIRST_NAME')`.
+You can override this behavior by specifying the database column name manually i.e `@Column('FIRST_NAME')`.

 Once the key is found, instance variable value will be set to the key's value.
 It will transparently handle most java types.
 However you may provide your own handlers through the `typeHandler` attribute on @Column `@Column(typeHandler = TimestampToJodaDateTime.class)`

 ##TypeHandler
-Below is the type handler interface
+Below is the TypeHandler interface

     public interface TypeHandler {
       public <TargetType> TargetType transform(Object src);
     }

-It takes the key's the value, transforms it, and returns a new value to be set as instance variable value.
+It takes value from the map and returns the transformed value, which will be set as the instance variable value.

-Below is the code for `TimestampToJodaDateTime` type handle used in the User Class example above. `java.sql.Timestamp` is converted  to a DateTime object.
+Below is the code for `TimestampToJodaDateTime` Type handler used in the User Class example above. `java.sql.Timestamp` is converted  to a DateTime object.
 The returned value will be set as instance variable value.

     public class TimestampToJodaDateTime implements TypeHandler{
       @Override